Bereswill Runs Away with JGP Final Gold

 “Ballet really helped my skating and gave me great stage experience in front of a crowd,” she noted.
 “I liked ballet, but both skating and ballet were demanding more to reach a higher level and I couldn’t do both.
 I still take a class weekly.”

 Bereswill also played the violin when she was younger.
 “I think it helped me to understand music and rhythm at a young age and that helped my skating,” she said.
 The willowy blond, who skates in senior ladies at U.S. Nationals, was a late bloomer, never making it past Sectionals until 2008.
-Last year, she was tenth in seniors
+Last year, she was tenth in seniors at nationals.

 “My senior program is a little more stretched out than my junior program,” she stated.
 “The only thing I’ve added is my spiral sequence.
 I love spirals and always work hard on them.”